 Wednesday, 23 January 2013

-I was walking passed our new local kebab shop earlier on and happened to look in the window.
-I suppose I expected to see, adorning the wall, a large, badly executed painting of some ancient monument with the azure med in the distance, no — a giant black T.V screen.
+I was walking past our new local kebab shop earlier on and happened to look in the window.
+I suppose I expected to see, adorning the wall, a large, badly executed painting of some ancient monument with the azure med in the distance, nope - a giant black T.V screen.
 There is no bar or café in our town now without one of these.
 It's impossible to sit having a hot choc with a friend without gawping, mouth open at somebody going on about yogurt or the weather.

 Remember this guy? from the good ol' 80s.
 I once went to the most stupid restaurant ever: the video café in central London and that's where I first saw him.
 There were screens everywhere, his face staring at you while you tried to remember how to read so you could order something to eat.
 I can't recall what I ate or who I was with, just Max Headroom.
 He was addictive in a slightly sinister way; I think I must have watched all the shows.